Désiré (video game): Reception

-Reception to the game on Steam was mixed.
 The French gaming website Joypad gave it a positive review.
 The game was notable enough to receive coverage on a TV report of La Une.

 The game won Best Mobile Game and Best Game Audio at the Tel Aviv Indie Game Awards 2016, and Best Game Narrative in the Asia Indie Game Awards 2016.
 It also won Best Game Audio in the Évry Games City Awards 2016.